flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### toplevel-unnecessary-branch

-The toplevel `branch` property in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is unnecessary.
+The toplevel `branch` property in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is unnecessary.

-On Flathub, the branch is set by the builder using `--default-branch` argument of flatpak-builder.
+On Flathub, the branch is set by the builder using `--default-branch` argument of Flatpak-builder.

 Specifying the branch property may lead to other errors.